-- Have a friend check – if you are going away for a longer period, ask a trusted friend or neighbour to check on your home every now and then.
+- Have a friend check – Ask a trusted friend or neighbour to check on your home every now and then.
 Make sure they know your home alarm code so they don’t set it off accidentally.

 - Don’t forget to lock up your house before you leave!

 - Keep an emergency kit handy – Pack a flashlight, first-aid kit, cash, and extra batteries in a bag and put it somewhere easily accessible.
 If you want to know what items to have in a complete emergency kit, go to Get Prepared .gc.ca: Basic Emergency Kit.

-- Observe road safety – always observe traffic rules and buckle up!
-Before driving off, get the latest information on road conditions on Manitoba highways (call 511 toll-free, visit Manitoba 511 or follow @MBGovRoads on Twitter).
+- Observe road safety – Always observe traffic rules and buckle up!
+Get the latest information on road conditions on Manitoba highways (call 511 toll-free, visit Manitoba 511 or follow @MBGovRoads on Twitter).
 Never drive after drinking at a picnic or barbecue.

 0 of 6 questions completed